tsawler/go-microservices/README.md

 This allows us to implement a simple service discovery system, where all service URLs are accessible with "service maps" in the Config type used to share application configuration in the broker service.

-In addition to those services, the included `docker-compose.yml` at the root level of the project starts the following services:
+In addition to the microservices, the included `docker-compose.yml` at the root level of the project starts the following services:

 - Postgresql - used by the authentication service to store user accounts